 These above steps are very straight forward methods to show language bar in Windows OS.
 As said earlier, the language bar will be still missing from the OS even after enabling it due to startup service issue.

 In that case, follow the below steps.
 This method is completely applicable for Windows 8, 8.1/10 too.
 Even though below screenshots have been taken on Windows 7, you can still safely use on latest Operating Systems.

 Remember to take a backup of the registry before modifying if you are not comfortable in making changes in registry because wrong modification can cause an issue to Windows OS.

 This method will enable the startup service required for language bar and it will run every time when OS boots.

 Go to Registry editor by typing ‘ regedit’ in Run or search box.
 Go to the following location,

-Right Click on blank space on right side, select New String Value.
+Right-Click on blank space at the right side, select New String Value.

-Again right click on the newly created value and select modify, then type as shown below.
+Again right-click on the newly created value and select modify, type as shown below.

 Press OK and restart your computer.
 Now will get back the missing language bar in Vista, Windows 7 and Windows 10, 8.1.